afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w2-notes.md

 - unbiased
 - consistent
 - the lowest variance estimator that uses a linear combination of measurements: Best Linear Unbiased Estimator (**BLUE**)
+- Limitations :
+  - self-driving generally uses nonlinear quantities : vehicle poses, position and orientation in 2D and 3D

 ### Lesson 2 Supplementary Reading: The Kalman Filter - The Bias BLUEs
 To learn more about the Kalman filter, check out the resources below: